fmaste/Haskell/nix/Syntax.md

 { A.B = 0; }
 ```

-Recursive attribute set allows the attributes we are defining to be re-used in
+## Recursive attribute set

+Allows the attributes we are defining to be re-used in the scope of the
-the scope of the attribute set.
-So we can refer recursively other elements of
+attribute set.
+So we can refer recursively other elements of the set when
-the set when defining attributes:
+defining attributes:

 ```nix
 rec { A = 0; B = A; }